BeaconCMS/beacon_demo/README.md

 ### Demo

+Visit some sample pages:

+  * http://localhost:4000/demo/home to see a page with events.
+  * http://localhost:4000/blog/posts/2023-01-sample for a demo of dynamic paths.
-Visit http://localhost:4000/beacon/home to see a page built on Beacon or http://localhost:4000/beacon/admin/pages to manage existing pages.
+  * http://localhost:4000/admin/pages to manage existing pages.